tamedia-ddj/Spotify-Musical-Taste/README.md

 # Spotify-Musical-Taste

-### Examples to demonstrate how to analyze musical taste with the Spotify API
+### Examples to demonstrate how to analyse musical taste with the Spotify API

 <!---
 optional folgendermassen Bild einfügen: